pav-todorov/vehicle-companion/README.md

 ---

+## 📱 iOS Workflow (GitHub Actions)

+This GitHub Actions workflow automates building and testing your iOS project using the default scheme on an available iPhone Simulator.
+It supports both `.xcodeproj` and `.xcworkspace` setups.

+---

+### Workflo Triggered On

+- **Push** to the `main` branch
+- **Pull Requests** targeting the `main` branch

+---

+### ⚙️ What It Does

+The iOS workflow performs the following steps on macOS:

+1. **Checkout Code**
+   Uses `actions/checkout@v4` to pull your source code into the runner.

+2. **Determine Default Scheme**
+   Automatically detects the default scheme from your Xcode project to avoid hardcoding.

+3. **Build the App**
+   Builds the iOS project or workspace using the default scheme on an available iPhone simulator.

+4. **Run Tests**
+   Executes tests on the built app without rebuilding, saving time and keeping the simulator consistent.

+---

 ## Summary

 This project is built on a modern iOS stack (SwiftUI + SwiftData + Swift Testing), clean architecture (MVVM + Repository), and scalable design principles (Brandbook, state-driven views).
 It’s structured for easy testing, fast development, and future scalability through automation tools.